 What does persecution look like in Colombia?

-- Pray for protection for pastors and communities who are targeted by organised criminal groups.
+- Pray for God's strength and power for pastors facing constant harassment by criminal groups.

 - Pray for Open Doors partners as they work to equip the church and protect young people.

 - Pray that new believers from criminal or indigenous backgrounds would inspire others with their courageous faith.

 Dear Father, we pray for Your peace and justice to reign in Colombia, instead of violence and crime.
 Thank You for the bravery of Your followers, who speak out against the violence of the criminal gangs all around them.
 Thank You also for those who remain faithful to You despite the rejection of their own communities.
 We pray for strength, courage and joy for each of them.
 Amen.